Rules, Information & Legal Stuff

 - All Central Okanagan Public School students from grades 7-12 are eligible to participate in the competition.

-- Once students have registered, students must have a parent/guardian complete the field trip form and return it to their schools career center.
+- Students must have a parent/guardian complete the field trip form and return it to their schools career center

 Make Your Video